 Do I Need to Lose Weight Before I get Liposuction?

-Liposuction procedure is commonly applied to treat stubborn fat deposits in various areas of the body, including the abdominal area, hips, buttocks, thighs, back, neck, arms, chest, inner knee, calves, ankles, chin, and cheeks.
-Depending on the unique needs of a patient, a plastic surgeon may advise liposuction as an independent procedure, or may recommend it in combination with other procedures such as tummy tuck, breast lift or facelift.
+The liposuction procedure is commonly applied to treat stubborn fat deposits in various areas of the body, including the abdominal area, hips, buttocks, thighs, back, neck, arms, chest, inner knee, calves, ankles, chin, and cheeks.
+Depending on the unique needs of a patient, a plastic surgeon may advise liposuction as an independent procedure or may recommend it in combination with other procedures such as tummy tuck, breast lift, or facelift.